Chapter 19. INFORMATION_SCHEMA Tables

 FROM tbl_name

-[FROM db_name]
+[FROM db_name

-[LIKE 'wild']
+[LIKE 'wild

 19.4.
-The INFORMATION_SCHEMA STATISTICS Table
+The INFORMATION_SCHEMA STATISTICS

-The STATISTICS table provides
+The STATISTICS

 information about table indexes.